hubmapconsortium/manual-data-ingest/neo4j-converter/README.md

 **Special case**

-Lots of the Entity nodes (Sample) have `lab_tissue_id` property.
-And among those Entity nodes, a few linked Medatadata nodes also have the same property key but with different values.
+Lots of the Entity nodes (Sample) and Metadata nodes have the same `lab_tissue_id` property key but with different values.

-When this property presents in Metadata node, regardless if it presents in Metadata node or not, keep the property value from Metadata node and rename to a new property key `lab_tissue_sample_id`:
+When this property presents in Metadata node, regardless if it presents in Metadata node or not, copy the property value from Metadata node and add a new property key `lab_tissue_sample_id` in Entity node:

 ````
 CALL apoc.periodic.iterate(